What we move

-Through our programmes, we promote social cohesion and help reduce health inequalities by enabling people with refugee experience and locals alike to engage in physical activity, exchange and social connection.
+Through our programs, we promote social cohesion and help reduce health inequalities by enabling people with a refugee background and locals alike to engage in physical activity, social interaction and social connection.
 At the heart of our work is the promotion of the following key areas:

 Social Networks & Intercultural Exchange

-SPORTEGRATION’s free and low-threshold sports programmes allows everyone to experience positive encounters on equal footing.
-These contacts not only foster intercultural exchange, but also help build social networks — both among people with refugee experience and between them and the local population.
+SPORTEGRATION’s free and low-threshold sports programs allow everyone to experience positive encounters on equal footing.
+These contacts not only foster intercultural exchange, but also help build social networks — both among people with a refugee background, as well as between them and the local population.
 Both dimensions provide important resources for social cohesion and individual integration.

 Mental and Social Wellbeing

-Sport has a holistic impact on wellbeing: it strengthens not only physical health, but also mental and social wellbeing.
-Physical activity releases happiness hormones, which can enhance subjective wellbeing and increase feelings of happiness.
-At the same time, doing sport together fosters a sense of community and strengthens feelings of belonging — something that is particularly important for people with refugee background.
+Sport has a holistic impact on wellbeing: it strengthens not only physical wellbeing, but also mental and social wellbeing.
+Physical activity releases feel-good hormones, which can enhance subjective wellbeing and increase feelings of happiness.
+At the same time, exercising together fosters a sense of community and strengthens feelings of belonging — something that is particularly important for people with a refugee background.
 Through these positive experiences, feelings of loneliness caused by isolation can be reduced and social relationships can be built.

 Health Literacy

-Our programmes empower participants to develop a better understanding of their own health and to make health-promoting decisions in everyday life.
+Our programs empower participants to develop a better understanding of their own health and to make health-promoting decisions in their everyday lives.
 Through low-threshold communication, we support participants in finding, understanding and using information about sports activities.
-Thanks to our welcoming and accessible setting, motivation for physical activity — both within SPORTEGRATION’s programmes and beyond — is strengthened.
+Thanks to our welcoming and accessible setting, motivation for physical activity — both within SPORTEGRATION’s programs and beyond — is strengthened.
 The fact that knowledge and motivation reinforce each other is reflected in the number of participants who engage in sport regularly.
-We support participants in building confidence in their own abilities, maintaining an active lifestyle and promoting their health in a self-determined way.
+We support participants in building confidence in their own abilities, maintaining an active lifestyle and empowering them to take control of their own health.

 SPORT FOR DEVELOPMENT

 SPORTEGRATION is by no means alone in its aim to use sport as a tool for social development.
-Rather, we are part of a growing approach known as Sport for Development.* In this context, sport is far more than physical activity: it is a powerful tool for achieving key social goals, such as promoting health, strengthening the social participation of disadvantaged groups and enabling intercultural exchange.
+Rather, we are part of a growing approach known as Sport for Development.* In this context, sport is far more than physical activity: it is a powerful tool for achieving key social goals, such as health promotion, strengthening the social participation of disadvantaged groups and enabling intercultural exchange.

-Physical activity is therefore not an end in itself, but a key element of social change.
-Through our programmes, we not only promote the health of our participants, but also create spaces for encounter and exchange.
+Physical activity is not just valuable in its own right; it is also a key contributor to social change.
+Through our programs, we not only promote the health of our participants, but also create spaces for encounter and exchange.

 * Chen, S. (2018).
 Strengthening the global framework for leveraging sport for development and peace: A background paper.
 United Nations, Department of Economic and Social Affairs.
 United Nations